George Nakashima: Legacy

-Nakashima's home, studio, and workshop near New Hope, Pennsylvania, was listed on the U.S. National Register of Historic Places in August 2008; six years later the property was also designated a National Historic Landmark.
+Nakashima's home, studio, and workshop near and throughout New Hope, Pennsylvania, was listed on the U.S. National Register of Historic Places in August 2008; six years later the property was also designated a National Historic Landmark.
 In June 2015, the site received a "Keeping It Modern" grant from the Getty Foundation to create a solid conservation plan as a model approach for the preservation of historic properties.
 One of Nakashima's workshops, located in Takamatsu City, Japan, currently houses a museum and gallery of his works.
 The Nakashima Foundation for Peace, currently housed in the Minguren Museum in New Hope, had its beginnings in 1984.
 In 1984, George Nakashima had the opportunity to purchase the largest and finest walnut log he had ever seen and sought to use the immense planks to their fullest potential.
 He dreamed then that if Altars for Peace were made for each continent of the world, as centers for meditation, prayer, and activities for peace, the world would be a better place.
 Over the past decade, his furniture has become ultra-collectible and his legacy of what became known as the "free-edge" aesthetic influential.
 Today the Nakashima business makes standard wooden furniture and continues to create more peace altars, soon to complete Nakashima's legacy.
 To do so the company has procured yet another extremely valuable walnut log that almost matches the size and magnificence of the original.

 Nakashima's daughter, Mira Nakashima, took over the company from her father after he died in 1990.
-Mira, who has worked for the family business since 1970, currently produces his iconic designs as well as her own.
+Mira, who has worked for the family business since 1970, currently produces her father's iconic designs as well as her own.